February Home Maintenance To-Do List

 Keep on those rubber gloves for the next task on your February list!
 Even if you use an exhaust fan while cooking, over time kitchen cabinets get coated with a layer of grease from cooking.
 Then, dust gets caught in the grease, resulting in a layer of good old-fashioned grime.

-Here’s an easy way to clean and degrease kitchen cabinets without using harsh chemicals:
+Here’s an easy way to

 To-Do #4: Clean Oven and Stovetop